imran8102/imran8102/README.md

 - Associate Degree: Computer Science
 - Currently Pursuing: Bachelor's degree in Software Engineering

-🎮 Interests
-When I'm not coding, you'll find me immersed in the world of video games.
-Gaming fuels my creativity and provides a unique perspective on user experience, which I aim to incorporate into my projects.
-🌟 Projects
-I am currently working on:
-- Foodiland: A restaurant management application built with Tailwind CSS and JavaScript.
-Stay tuned for the detailed repository and documentation!

-📬 Let's Connect
-Feel free to reach out or explore my repositories to see my work and progress.
-Collaboration and feedback are always welcome!

 <!---
 imran8102/imran8102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.